Parallel Journeys: One Story

 Solomon cousins (from left to right), Tania, Lliana, and Orna Bird, introducing the documentary film, In the Footsteps of Zalman Tzoref, made by Orna Bird and Omri Lior about Avraham Shlomo Zalman Zoref and his journey from Lithuania to Jerusalem.

-My father’s story in during World War II, from 1943 to 1946, is told in a play I wrote between 2001 and 2004, called Aching to Go Home, here.
+My father’s experience during World War II, from 1943 to 1946, is the subject of a play I wrote between 2001 and 2004, Aching to Go Home, which can be read here.

-In 2011, my son Ari Solomon accompanied me to Jerusalem where we joined 900 of our Solomon cousins, aunts, and uncles, in celebrations marking 200 years of the Solomon family’s life in Jerusalem.
-It was thrilling to meet family we knew, and many more we met for the first time.
+In 2011, my son Ari Solomon joined me in Jerusalem as we gathered with more than 900 Solomon cousins, aunts, and uncles to celebrate two centuries of our family’s life in Jerusalem.
+It was extraordinary to meet relatives we knew, and equally moving to encounter so many we were meeting for the first time.
+A remarkable concert and a commemorative film honored the return of Avraham and his family from the Diaspora in 1811.